Ciao and welcome to my post on spending 3 days in Venice.

 The canals are a symbol of Venice.
 The city has so many canals because it was built on 118 small islands and the bridges connect one to the other.

-The most important canal is the Canal Grande, dividing the city in two parts through its sinuous s-shape.
+It is worth knowing that the most important canal you will enounter in Venice is the Canal Grande, this canal divides the city in two parts through its sinuous s-shape.

 For many artists and writers, the canals have represented for centuries fascinating places that inspired their poems or paintings, to the point that some of them decided to spend a longer period of time here.